shahrulandeka/cybersecurity-map/README.md

 <h1>A comprehensive map to act as a guide book into the immeasurable world of Cybersecurity.</h1>

 Editor's note* <br/>
 Dear all, the intention of this repository is to list anything and everything related to the field of Cybersecurity.
-As I continue to learn about this industry, there is just too many things to learn.
+As I continue to learn about this industry, there is just too many things to digest.
+I feel like a kid in an all-you-can-eat buffet.
+Like a teen who just discovered who Zyzz is.
 Don't worry, it's a good thing.

 Feel free to review this repository, or add anything to it.